o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/classes.md

 ## Late Symbols
 In the class method scope, you should not reference symbols that are declared later in the class because the symbols will not be linked properly.

-Consider the following AZLS code sample, where method `M` references the symbol `v` before it is declared.
+Consider the following AZSL code sample, where method `M` references the symbol `v` before it is declared.
 ```cpp
 class C
 {